This site uses cookies. View our Cookie Policy to learn more about how and why.

 Thanks for your interest in a field trip to the Seattle Aquarium!

 The request form linked below is for school groups requesting self-guided visits only.
-Homeschools and colleges/universities DO qualify for the school group visit rate.
-Please refer to the group visit request page for all corporate, public and other non-school groups.
+Homeschools and public colleges/universities located in Washingotn DO qualify for the school group visit rate.
+Please refer to the group visit request page for all corporate, public and other non-school groups, as well as schools visiting from outside of Washington (including those booked via tour operators).

 A self-guided visit provides admission to explore the Aquarium at your own pace without any additional scheduled programming.
 We encourage you to refer to our daily activities schedule to add educational components to your visit.

 Self-guided visit requests must be made at least two weeks before your desired date.
-Please see the “2025–26 school year availability” section below for details about our current availability.
+Please see the “Summer 2026 availability” section below for details about our current availability.

 Jump to...

-We are not yet taking requests for summer break field trips scheduled for after June 20, 2026.
-Information about when summer bookings open will be posted to our website as soon as it’s available.
-You can receive updates about registration and other news for educators by signing up for our Seattle Aquarium mailing list and checking the “educator newsletter” box.
+Please check back for information about the 2026–27 school year later this summer.
+This will be shared as soon as it is available.
+You can sign up to receive updates about registration for next school year and other news for educators by registering for our mailing list and checking the “educator newsletter” preference box.

 Before you book…